Translation:Yesterday we saw ourselves in the mirror.

 I've actually accepted 'mesmo' here and what it means and it's different variations (I just treat them as expressions).
 I just don't get what the "a" bit is here.
 Does it not have an official meaning in this kind of sentence?

-A basic explanation: pronouns in Portuguese are defined by whether they are direct or indirect as in English.
+Pronouns in Portuguese are defined by whether they are direct or indirect as in English.
 They are also differentiated by whether they have a strong or weak tonic stress which determines their placement in a sentence.
 In BrPt, the weak pronouns (atonic) usually go before the verb while tonic pronouns always go after the verb.
 In order to put a tonic pronoun after the verb, it needs to be accompanied by a preposition.
 In this particular case, "a".

 Eu me vi no espelho. (atonic)